-The use of this appraisal is to serve as an estimate of the market value of the property under valuation for the purpose of assisting the client in evaluating an offer to purchase.
+The use of this appraisal is to serve as an estimate of the market value of the property under valuation for the purpose of assisting the client with asset management and financial planning.

-This appraisal has been prepared for our client, City of Ann Arbor, the intended user of the report.
+This appraisal has been prepared for our client, the Ann Arbor Housing Commission, the intended user of the report.